raman-boddula/raman-boddula01/README.md

 <img src="./header_.png">

 I am Raman Boddula, i have completed my Bachelor's of engineering in Computer Science and Business Systems from [Osmania University](https://www.osmania.ac.in/).
 I am a  aspriring full stack web developer I am always open to collaborating on projects and innovative / disruptive ideas.
-When I am not coding, you'll find me lifting weights in the gym or at my desk sketching stuff and headphone in my ears .
+When I am not coding, you'll find me in playing games or in my kitchen cooking the food .

 Find out more about me & feel free to connect with me here: